* Dollar index slips to lowest since Dec. 1

 The dollar fell 0.3 percent to 113.02 yen, edging away from a four-week high of 113.75 yen touched on Dec.
 12.

 This week's drop in the dollar probably partly reflects a sell-the-fact type of reaction after U.S. President Donald Trump signed U.S. tax reforms into law last week, said Lee Jin Yang, macro research analyst for Aberdeen Standard Investments in Singapore.

 "I think people have been long dollars into the (Fed's December) rate hike, into the passage of the tax bill, and right now people are just pulling back," Lee said, referring to short-term market positioning.

 He cautioned against reading too much into this week's activity, given that thin year-end trading conditions can exaggerate market moves.

 Currencies of commodities exporters remained firm, in the wake of this week's rise in oil prices to 2-1/2 year highs and a surge in copper prices to four-year peaks.

-The Australian dollar touched a two-month high of $0.7799 on Thursday, having gained more than 1 percent so far this week.
+The Australian dollar touched a two-month high of $0.7791 on Thursday, and has gained nearly 1 percent so far this week.